ABOUT ME

 - Professional sports: football, ice hockey, basketball, volleyball, rugby, equestrian (jumping and eventing) marathon, trail, ultra-trail, free-diving, golf.

-- Motor sports: karting, Formula E, Formula 1, LMP3 (endurance), motorcycle.
+- Motor sports: karting, Formula E, Formula 1 (pit stop), LMP3 (endurance), motorcycle.

-- Olympic disciplines: athletics, triathlon, sailing, swimming, diving, gymnastics, trampoline, archery, table tennis, tennis, judo, shooting, boxing, cycling, alpine skiing, biathlon, fencing, figure skating, rowing, badminton, handball, canoe kayak.
+- Olympic disciplines: athletics, triathlon, sailing, swimming, diving, gymnastics, trampoline, archery, table tennis, tennis, judo, shooting, boxing, muay thai, cycling, alpine skiing, biathlon, fencing, figure skating, rowing, badminton, handball, canoe kayak.

 - Other: military special forces and police.